Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils NHL Playoffs Second Round Game 2: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes are on their home ice at PNC Arena Friday to square off against the New Jersey Devils for Game 2 of the NHL Playoffs Second Round, starting at 8:00 PM ET on TNT, SportsNet, and TVAS.
-The Hurricanes lead the series 1-0.
-Oddsmakers favor the Hurricanes in this matchup, assigning them -115 odds on the moneyline against the Devils (-105).
+On Friday the New Jersey Devils take the road to play the Carolina Hurricanes in Game 2 of the NHL Playoffs Second Round, starting at 8:00 PM ET on TNT, SportsNet, and TVAS.
+The Hurricanes hold a 1-0 lead in the series.
+The Hurricanes are the favorite, with -115 odds on the moneyline, in this matchup against the Devils, who have -105 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!